Molo24/Amazon_Vine_Analysis/README.md

 ## Overview
 Amazon Vine is a service which allows Goods Providers to receive reviews for their products.
 After paying a fee, Goods Providers provide products to Amazon Vine members who then publish reviews of the product.
 The purpose of the below analysis was to investiage Amazon Reviews data (both Vine and non-Vine reviews) of video games sold on Amazon to determine if there is a bias in the Vine reviews compared to the non-Vine reviews.

 To perform the described analysis, the selected [Video_Games_v1_00](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) dataset underwent an ETL process utilizing PySpark with the Extracted and Transformed data being Loaded onto an AWS RDS Postgres instance (a Postgres schema was also created via SQL).
-Following the ETL process, PySpark was used to determine if there was any bias toward favorable reviews from Vine members.
+Following the ETL process, PySpark was used to determine if there was any favorable review bias found between the Vine v non-Vine reviewers.
+Bias was determined by looking at the percentage of 5-star reviews that were given between each group.

 #### Tools Used
 Tools used for this analysis: Google Colab (PySpark, ETL and bias analysis), pgAdmin (creation of SQL database and schema), Amazon Web Servies (RDS instance for Postgres database).

 ## Analysis
 ### ETL Process
-The ETL process resulted in the creation of 4 tables using the Amazon review dataset.
+The ETL process resulted in the creation of 4 tables using the Amazon Video Game reviews dataset.
 These 4 tables were then written to the RDS instance.

 ![customers_table](https://user-images.githubusercontent.com/89284280/146303021-f976cc7b-6722-48bb-984b-ded8db9b21d8.JPG)